jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 The correct usage of the term output might be discussed only later, in the *Advanced Command Topics*.

-#### Return Values Loose Ideas
+#### Return Values Idea

 ![](images/7.%20Commands%20Ideas.062.jpeg)

-< Perhaps ignore this talk about implicit notations. >

 The above might be a valid notation.
-It actually denotes the object being a pointer to the *return value* of the command.
-It’s an *implicit* notation (covered later), that actually standard for something else:
+It might denote the object being a pointer to the *return value* of the command.
+It may be an *implicit* notation, that might  standard for something else:

 ![](images/7.%20Commands%20Ideas.063.jpeg)